flurinduerst/WPDistillery/README_CONFIG.md

 ```

 ## Theme
 Now you can install a (starter-) theme if you want.
 Simply add the name and download-url of the theme.
 WP Distillery will then download, unzip and install the theme.
 If you do not leave `rename` empty.
-The it will also rename the installed theme for you.
+It will also rename the installed theme for you.

 ```yaml
 # THEME
 #################################################################